 In the first year of implementation, Fit for School in Tanzania focused on a package of three key interventions: daily group handwashing with soap, creating healthy school environments, and improvement of sanitation facilities.
 In the second phase of the program, interventions on drinking water and menstrual hygiene management were also incorporated.

 Key Aspects of Implementation

-As part of the launching of the program in Tanzania, cleaning materials were provided to schools to support the creation of health school environments.
+As part of the launching of the programme in Tanzania, cleaning materials were provided to schools to support the creation of health school environments.
 Schools also received group handwashing facilities, based on the WASHaLOT 2.0 design to enable the children to practice daily group handwashing.

-The program also supported the rehabilitation of toilets in target schools, resulting in toilets that are easier to clean and more user-friendly.
+The programme also supported the rehabilitation of toilets in target schools, resulting in toilets that are easier to clean and more user-friendly.
 To support schools to introduce MHM, sanitary pads and incinerators for sanitary pads were also provided to schools.

 Piloting focused in the Kilimanjaro region and reached 17,146 pupils in 20 schools in the first year of implementation.
 In the second year of implementation, the programme was expanded to an additional 12 schools.